Skip to content

 While you may be tempted to self-treat your high ankle sprain with pain relievers from the pharmacy or over-the-counter remedies, this is not advisable.
 Pain relievers will only mask the pain, and over-the-counter remedies often don’t work, and if they do, they only address the symptoms without targeting the underlying problem.
 Therefore, it’s best to seek professional medical attention.

 In conclusion, high ankle sprains are severe injuries and require professional medical attention.
-While some individuals may believe that high ankle sprains go away on their own, this is not the case.
+While some individuals may believe that high ankle sprains go away on their own, this is not the case, and high ankle sprains can be difficult to heal.
 With the help of a physiotherapist, chiropractor, and the utilization of personalized treatment plans and techniques, healing from a high ankle sprain can become a more comfortable and faster process.
 Therefore, if you’ve recently suffered a high ankle sprain, it’s best to seek medical attention as soon as possible to avoid potential complications.
 Remember, a quick and correct response to an injury will lead to a better and faster recovery.

 If you have any questions or would like to explore further, please book a free, no-charge online appointment with either myself, Nitin Nair, BPT, R/TRO DIP, PT, or another Kitchener physiotherapist in Kitchener or Waterloo at CARESPACE.
 We are happy to listen and are here to help!